WillAdams/gcodepreview/README.md

 Version 0.1 supports setting up stock, origin, rapdi positioning, making cuts, and writing out matching G-code, and creating a DXF with polylines.

+Added features since initial upload:

+ - endpolyline(); --- this command allows ending one polyline so as to allow multiple lines in a DXF

 Possible future improvements:

  - G-code: support for G2/G3 arcs